 Communication Disabilities from Traumatic Brain Injuries

 When a person suffers a traumatic brain injury, or TBI, he or she may lose certain mental abilities as a result of the damage to the brain.
-In particular, an individual can develop language disorders that can prevent him or her from communicating effectively.
+In particular, an individual can develop language disorders that prevent him or her from communicating effectively.
 This can be frustrating and often life-altering, as a communication disability may prevent a person from returning to work or participating in activities that he or she once enjoyed.
-Although there may be medical treatment available to mitigate the damage, the costs of treatment may be prohibitively expensive.
+Although medical treatment may be available to mitigate the damage, treatment costs may be prohibitively expensive.

 What Causes Language Loss?

 When a person sustains significant brain damage, they may experience a loss of their basic language skills.
 These communication skills are crucial for many peoples’ jobs and can quickly make life more difficult at home if they’re lost due to an unexpected disability.
-Language disorders occur for a wide range of reasons, but some people may develop these serious hardships due to someone else’s negligent errors.
+Language disorders occur for various reasons, but some people may develop these serious hardships due to someone else’s negligent errors.

 Some of the following negligent mistakes may lead to an injured individual developing a range of serious language disorders or disabilities that can dramatically affect their life and well-being:

 - Traumatic brain injuries, such as from slip and fall accidents or vehicle collisions

 - Traumatic injuries to the speech organs or nearby nerves